 Unfortunately, this attitude toward the families and friends of people with mental illness is not uncommon.
 But it’s incredibly damaging.

-“The family of a person with mental illness is limited in what they can do while the person is not a danger to themselves or others,” says Karinn A. Glover, MD, MPH, director of Adult Behavioral Health at Montefiore Medical Center and assistant professor of Psychiatry at Albert Einstein College of Medicine, who has no relationship to West or Kardashian.
-“The criteria for hospitalization is if the person is a danger to themselves or others,” she explains.
-“Walking around waving a gun, or spending their family’s savings, or having unprotected sex with strangers in dangerous places — those are the things that’ll get you hospitalized.
+“The family of a person with mental illness is limited in what they can do while the person is not a danger to themselves or others,” says Karinn A Glover, MD, MPH, director of Adult Behavioural Health at Montefiore Medical Center and assistant professor of Psychiatry at Albert Einstein College of Medicine, who has no relationship to West or Kardashian.
+“The criteria for hospitalisation is if the person is a danger to themselves or others,” she explains.
+“Walking around waving a gun, or spending their family’s savings, or having unprotected sex with strangers in dangerous places — those are the things that’ll get you hospitalised.
 If you’re not doing anything so extreme, there’s no way to end up in the hospital, unless you develop the insight to say, ‘I’ve been acting erratically.’”

 Publicly condemning a person with mental illness won’t encourage them to get help faster, she says.

 In her Instagram story, Kardashian calls her husband “a brilliant but complicated person who on top of the pressure of being an artist and a black man, who experienced the painful loss of his mother, and has to deal with the pressure and isolation that is heightened by his bi-polar disorder.”